Complete Guide to SketchUp Layout

 This course will turn you into:

-Navigate paper space, customise toolbars and trays, set up A3 templates.
-Apply strokes and fills via Shape Style, organise documents in the Pages tray.
+Navigate paper space, customise toolbars and trays, set up templates.
+Apply strokes and fills, organise multi-page documents, and work efficiently from day one.

-Add dimensions that snap to model endpoints.
+Add dimensions that snap to model geometry.
 Create labels, schedules, and title blocks.
 Set up templates for reuse and export presentation-ready PDFs.

 Syllabus